 For security reasons, you cannot access the email protocols used by desktop email clients, such as Outlook and Thunderbird, with a Network Access account.
 However, you can access web-based email accounts, such as Gmail and Windows Live Hotmail.

 Network Access accounts do not provide access to the computers or printers in the Student Technology Centers (STCs), the Residential Technology Centers (RTCs), or the IU libraries, nor do they allow you to connect to any other IU system or service.
 They are not Network ID accounts.
-If you need access to IU resources, you will need to request another type of sponsored account, such as a Conference account or an Affiliate account; see At IU, what computing accounts are available to people who are not students, faculty, or staff?
+If you need access to IU resources, you will need to request another type of sponsored account, such as a Conference account or an Affiliate account.
 For access to IU Bloomington library resources, obtain a Library Guest Account.